hyperledger/anoncreds-spec/spec/data_flow_presentation_create_request.md

 #### Presentation Request Example

-The following is an example of a full [[ref: presentation request]] for a presentation from a single source credential (attributes and a predicate) and a self-attested attribute.
+The following is an example of a full [[ref: presentation request]] for a presentation for a set of revealed attribute names from a single source credential, a self-attested attribute, and a predicate.

 ```json
 {